troywebber/webber-creative/cursor_rules.md

 -   Follow BEM naming convention
 -   Use clamp() for fluid typography and spacing
 -   Maintain consistent spacing units (rem/em)
+-   Follow 4pt design system for uniform spacing
+-   Use unique IDs for each component to scope CSS and prevent interference
 -   Keep CSS selectors specific and maintainable
 -   Use flexbox and grid for layouts
 -   Implement dark mode using CSS variables
 -   Use proper aspect ratios for images
 -   Implement proper margin and padding clamps
 -   Use flex: none to prevent unwanted element squishing
+-   Group media queries for each component for easy navigation

 ## HTML Structure